lbseale/HaskellSchool/en/lessons/basics/functions.md

 title: Functions
 ---

-Functions are at the heart of every Haskell program, and are first-class in the language.
+Functions are at the heart of every Haskell programme, and are first-class in the language.
+They can be passed as parameters to other functions, and returned as computation results.
 You'll see some examples of functions below.

 {% include toc.html %}

 ## Anonymous Functions

-Anonymos functions, or Lambdas, are one of the building blocks of Haskell.
+Anonymous functions, or Lambdas, are one of the building blocks of Haskell.
 They have the following syntax:

 **Structure of a lambda**
 ```
- ╭─ "head", the declaration of the input bindigs
+ ╭─ input of the function
  │
- │ ╭─ Separator between head and body
+ │ ╭─ Separator between input and output
  │ │
- │ │  ╭─ Body of the lambda
+ │ │  ╭─ output of the function
 \x -> x
 ```

-And incidentally, you have just seen one of the most primordial functions: The identity function, or `id`.
+And incidentally, the example above is one of the most primordial functions: The identity function, or `id`.
 This function is very simple, as it returns precisely the argument that you pass to it.

+In Lambdas, the input parameter can be any name, the output can be any expression.

-### Syntactic Sugars
+### Syntactic Sugar: Currying

-#### Currying

 In Haskell, all your functions have one argument.
 Inspired by the Lambda Calculus, this design is however extended in the language through syntactic sugar that allows you to express yourself better: